-I am a Computer Science Ph.D. student and Knight-Hennessy Scholar at Stanford University, working on human-computer interaction.
-I am part of SHAPE Lab, advised by Prof. Sean Follmer.
+I am a Computer Science Ph.D. student at Stanford University, part of SHAPE Lab, advised by Prof. Sean Follmer.
 I also work closely with Prof. Jeremy Bailenson in Virtual Human Interaction Lab.
-My research touches on human perception and sensory illusion.
-Through augmenting sensory experiences with immersive media, I investigate new pathways to support daily interaction and mental well-being.
+My research lies at the intersection of human-computer interaction and multisensory perception.
+I build systems that enhance our senses—helping us see, touch, and experience the world in new ways.

 I obtained my MS at the University of Chicago, advised by Prof. Pedro Lopes, and BA at UNC-Chapel Hill with a double major in Journalism and Computer Science.
 Before jumping into academic research, I worked in product management and advertising.